 - Garnish, lemon zest & fresh whipped cream

 - Generously grease and flour a bundt pan.
 Set aside.

-- In a large bowl cream together butter, shortening and sugar.
+- In a large bowl cream together butter, shortening, and sugar at medium speed

 - Add vanilla extract and lemon extract.